QwikDev/astro/README.md

 ## Key differences

 Hooray!
 We now have our integration installed.
-Before deep diving in, there are quite a few differences than
+Before deep diving in, there are quite a few differences than other UI frameworks.

 ## Qwik does not hydrate, it is **fundamentally different**.